2017-2023 / Mozilla

 Early Hubs room with avatars standing around a small low-poly house.

-The early Hubs launch framing: a room you could enter from a browser link.Source: Mozilla blog
+The early Hubs launch flow: enter a room from a browser link.Source: Mozilla blog

 Hubs avatars around a whiteboard in a shared 3D meeting room.